Podcastindex-org/podcast-namespace/README.md

 (optional | single)

-This tag, when present, allows for specifying many different images sizes in a compact way.
+This tag, when present, allows for specifying many different image sizes in a compact way at either the episode or channel level.
 The syntax is borrowed from the HTML5 [srcset](https://html.spec.whatwg.org/multipage/images.html#srcset-attributes) syntax.
 It allows for describing multiple image sources with width and pixel hints directly in the attribute.

 Example of a single gateway:
 ```xml